mikics/mikics.github.io/docs/_posts/2022-08-09-PML-in-DOLFINx.markdown

 ```

 Now we can calculate the numerical efficiencies.
 The full mathematical
-procedure is provided in (cite the first demo)
+procedure is provided in [the first demo of my GSoC journey](https://mikics.github.io/2022/07/19/scattering-boundary-conditions-in-dolfinx.html).

 ```python
 # Vacuum impedance